 And a “catalogue des piéces détachées” dated 1946.

-This very early Energic 409 motoculteur model had a open trap door on top of the hood for access, in the initial design.
+This very early Energic 409 motoculteur model had an open trap door on top of the hood for access, in the initial design.
 This was dropped in later models as the 409 evolved.
-Mr Patissier had looked at the overall design, and had incorporated the strength and structures of the tractors of that time.
-With a strong chassis, engine and versatile multi disc oil bath clutch this Energic motoculteur was the basis of all to follow.
-There where also numerous engineering solutions and innovations on these early machines, overcoming some of the fundamental problems inherent in the early B5, C7 and D9 machines.
+Mr Patissier had looked at the overall design and had incorporated the strength and structures of the tractors of that time.
+With a strong chassis, engine and versatile multi-disc oil bath clutch this Energic motoculteur was the basis of all to follow.
+There were also numerous engineering solutions and innovations on these early machines, overcoming some of the fundamental problems inherent in the early B5, C7 and D9 machines.

-Also at this time Ets Patissier was manufacturing and re-manufacturing parts of the motocycle, auto/cars, avaiation industries as well as offering his specialist services/workshops for the manufacture of general mechanics.
-As having the skilled wor force, milling, lathes, presses, and heavy metal working machinery enabled him to work within these associate sectors.
+Also at this time, Ets Patissier was manufacturing and re-manufacturing parts of the motorcycle, auto/cars, aviation industries as well as offering his specialist services/workshops for the manufacture of general mechanics.
+Having the skilled wor force, milling, lathes, presses, and heavy metalworking machinery enabled him to work within these associate sectors.
 This would change as Ets Patissier core business grew.

-Later toward 1949/50 the larger moteur Motoculteur 411 was developed and was a instant hit.
+Later toward 1949/50 the larger moteur Motoculteur 411 was developed and was an instant hit.
 The more powerful 411 11cv Patissier moteur proving to be the most effective and efficient combination for the new 511 tracteur.
-The 509 tracteur was dropped in favour of its larger moteured brother in 1950.
-There was a high demand for this economic, fuel efficient smaller tractors – that the small farms/polyculture maraichère, and viticulture/vignoble, small holders could work and afford.
+The 509 tracteur was dropped in favour of its larger motored brother in 1950.
+There was a high demand for these economic, fuel-efficient smaller tractors – that the small farms/polyculture maraichère, and viticulture/vignoble, smallholders could work and afford.
 Especially in the areas that Ets patissier had historically supplied with the previous pioneering generation of motoculteurs B, C7, D9 and G types.

 Energic tracteur 511 prototype